-2019 will mark the biggest change in Queensland education history.
-As the Year 11 students of 2019 begin their Senior studies they will go where no school student in Queensland has been since 1974.
-The last public examinations in Queensland were abolished following the 1970 Radford report but for our Seniors of 2020 they are back, and it is a welcome change.
+2019 marked the biggest change in Queensland education history.
+As the Year 11 students of 2019 begin their Senior studies they went where no school student in Queensland has been since 1974.
+The last public examinations in Queensland were abolished following the 1970 Radford report but for our Seniors of 2020 they are back, Queensland has moved from OP to ATAR, and it is a welcome change.

 There will no doubt be teething problems and there are some nuances for schools, students and parents, but all in all it is a very exciting time and a response by the Queensland Curriculum and Assessment Authority (QCAA) that responds to the needs of our 21st century learners.